MissVeronica/um-admin-user-profile-update-email/README.md

 3. Version 3.2.0 Improved installation of the email template
 4. Version 3.3.0 Bug fix update from Backend
 5. Version 3.4.0 Update of editing the template file
+6. Version 3.5.0 Update of PHP 8 issue with STYLESHEETPATH

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.